 From financial to physical and mental wellbeing of employees, statutory compliance makes it mandatory for all organizations to adhere to the state and national labour & tax laws.

-Updated Statutory Compliance Checklist 2022 in HR
+Updated Statutory Compliance Checklist 2022

 - The Employees Provident Funds and Miscellaneous Provision Act – 1952 (EPF)